 "Collaboration" is one of the most over-used buzzwords in workplace planning and design discussions.
 The desire to increase collaboration is a driver of many workplace design projects.
 In an effort to help organizations understand the nuances behind its meaning and to see how common work patterns can influence the design of workplace, my colleagues and I at HLW developed a "Collaboration Index" tool to provide visual language for planning exercises.
 We have published about this Index in the Harvard Business Review and in a chapter from a recent book on workplace design.

 I'm excited to be partnering with colleagues at Multimer to pilot various applications of their biosensor technology in workplace analytics.
 We recently participated in an OpenIDEO challenge and got shortlisted in the process.
 Although our solution didn't make the final cut, we got a lot of great feedback along the way and were proud to have made it as far as we did.
 The things we learned are informing new ideas for future applications.

-The Marketplace for Flexible Work Research Study
+Flexible Work Research Study

 HLW and the UK-based Instant Group partnered on a study in the summer of 2017, which took a 360-degree, multi-stakeholder view of the flexible work marketplace (coworking, serviced offices, and flex space).
 We looked at the sector from the perspectives of end users, workplace operators, landlords, developers, and enterprise real estate buyers from corporate organizations to see where the needs of these various stakeholders align.
 We also considered the differences in how these stakeholders get value from flexible workplace service offerings.